 Reporting and Self- Assessment Requirements High-level Summary of Bank's Response Reference(s)/ Link(s) to Bank's Full Response/ Relevant Information National and financial market regulations, as well as awareness on sustainability issues among the general public.
-Sustainable finance is in its nascent stages in many of our markets, and we therefore dedicate a significant amount of resources to accelerate policy/ regulation, and increase the level of awareness in the business community as well as individuals Statement on fulfilment of the re equirements regarding Principle 2.1: Impact Analysis our sector exposure and nee positive and negative impact of an in-depth stakeholder engagement and materiality assessment i ds, the bank has fulfilled its requirements regarding impact analysis of through our risk management approach and positive impacts framew n its areas of ork.
-2.2 Target Setting In 2020, we embarked on a target-setting exercise on areas of most Sustainability significant impact.
+Sustainable finance is in its nascent stages in many of our markets, and we therefore dedicate a significant amount of resources to accelerate policy/regulation, and increase the level of awareness in the business community as well as individuals Statement on fulfilment of the red quirements regarding Principle 2.1: Impact Analysis our sector exposure and need of an in-depth stakeholder engagement and materiality assessment in s, the bank has fulfilled its requirements regarding impact analysis on through our risk management approach and positive impacts framew n its areas of 2.2 Target Setting In 2020, we embarked on a target-setting exercise on areas of most significant impact.
 We conducted a baseline assessment of the preliminary indicators using 2019 data, and conducted a rigorous benchmarking study to ascertain our current relative performance and to help inform our own target-setting exercise.
 We identified a set of 15 indicators to measure our sustainability progress, in addition to positioning ourselves in the top quartile of the Dow Jones Sustainability Index by 2023 (reported in 2024).
-Scorecard, Pages 21-23 significant impact.
-We conducted a baseline assessment of the preliminary indicators using 2019 data, and conducted a rigorous benchmarking study to ascertain our current relative performance and to help inform our own target-setting exercise.
-We identified a set of 15 indicators to measure our sustainability progress, in addition to positioning ourselves in the top quartile of the Dow Jones Sustainability significant impact.
-We conducted a baseline assessment of the preliminary indicators using 2019 data, and conducted a rigorous benchmarking study to ascertain our current relative performance and to help inform our own target-setting exercise.
-We identified a set of 15 indicators to measure our sustainability progress, in addition to positioning ourselves in the top quartile of the Dow Jones Sustainability Index by 2023 (reported in 2024).
-We have set a number of measurable targets/commitments to be achieved significant impact.
-We conducted a baseline assessment of the preliminary indicators using 2019 data, and conducted a rigorous benchmarking study to ascertain our current relative performance and to help inform our own target-setting exercise.
-We identified a set of 15 indicators to measure our sustainability progress, in addition to positioning ourselves in the top quartile of the Dow Jones Sustainability Index by 2023 (reported in 2024).
-We have set a number of measurable targets/commitments to be achieved by 2024, including on: Sustainable Action: GHG Scope 1 and 2 Intensity; Diversity & - significant impact.
-We conducted a baseline assessment of the preliminary indicators using 2019 data, and conducted a rigorous benchmarking study to ascertain our current relative performance and to help inform our own target-setting exercise.
-We identified a set of 15 indicators to measure our sustainability progress, in addition to positioning ourselves in the top quartile of the Dow Jones Sustainability Index by 2023 (reported in 2024).
-We have set a number of measurable targets/commitments to be achieved by 2024, including on: Sustainable Action: GHG Scope 1 and 2 Intensity; Diversity & Inclusion Sustainable Business: Commitment to exit coal (by 2040); Green, significant impact.
-We conducted a baseline assessment of the preliminary indicators using 2019 data, and conducted a rigorous benchmarking study to ascertain our current relative performance and to help inform our own target-setting exercise.
-We identified a set of 15 indicators to measure our sustainability progress, in addition to positioning ourselves in the top quartile of the Dow Jones Sustainability Index by 2023 (reported in 2024).
-We have set a number of measurable targets/commitments to be achieved by 2024, including on: Sustainable Action: GHG Scope 1 and 2 Intensity; Diversity & Inclusion Sustainable Business: Commitment to exit coal (by 2040); Green, Social, Sustainable Impact Products & Services (yet to be published) Community: CSR spend (yet to be published); Employee
+Sustainability Scorecard, Pages 21-23 We have set a number of measurable targets/commitments to be achieved by 2024, including on: Sustainable Action: GHG Scope 1 and 2 Intensity; Diversity & Inclusion Sustainable Business: Commitment to exit coal (by 2040); Green, Social, Sustainable Impact Products & Services (yet to be published) Community: CSR spend (yet to be published); Employee Volunteerism Governance: Improvement in Governance scores; Material Issues Supported by Policy; Board Diversity Stakeholders: Employees trained on Sustainability